awangg/WangMinesweeper/README.md

 # WangMinesweeper

-Classic game of minesweeper.
+Beware the mines.
 Flag them all to win.